 The Sportsman heat races were won by Brandon Edgar and Craig Whitmoyer.

-Savage 61 Roadrunners – The feature was won by Shawn Mulhall and followed by Kris Ney, Chris Holland, Jim Kost, Tonya Lance, Cory Lindenmuth, Matt Ney, Mike Reichart, Terry Kramer, TJ Fitzpatrick and Seth Reichart.
+Savage 61 Roadrunners – The feature was won by Shawn Mulhall and followed by Kris Ney, Chris Holland, Jim Kost, Tonya Lance, Cory Lindenmuth, Matt Ney, Mike Reichert, Terry Kramer, TJ Fitzpatrick and Seth Reichert.

 Did Not Start – Kyle Wingle.